MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 - Product Order
 - Product Inventory

-It also provides Product Specification for Access ELine as delivered by MEF W106 and EPL
+It also provides Product Specification for Access E-Line (MEF W106) and EPL product schema.

 ## High-level release notes

-The theme of this release is **Servicability**: it delivers full coverage of Business Requirements, API and API Developer Guides for Address, Site Retrieval, and Product Offering Qualification Management.
+The theme of this release is **Serviceability**: it delivers full coverage of Business Requirements, API and API Developer Guides for Address, Site Retrieval, and Product Offering Qualification Management.